 In addition to non-hyperactive ADD I am also a prostate cancer survivor and have allergies, asthma, osteoarthritis, fibromyalgia, and primary lower limb lymphedema.
 Lymphedema occurs when the lymphatic system is unable to adequately drain lymph fluid from an affected and thus swollen limb.
 I control my condition by performing a time consuming maintenance regimen which includes keeping to a low fat, very low sodium diet, sleeping in a soft cast with velcro straps that I can tighten to the correct degree of compression, wearing thigh high compression stockings in the daytime, showering in the evening before putting on the cast, performing a form of gentle self- massage to open the lymph vessels, prescribed breathing and floor exercises wearing the cast before going to bed at night, and repeating the exercises in the morning.
 I usually eat breakfast before exercising–it’s well into the morning before I can actually start my day.
 Performing the evening part of the regimen precludes going out at night and has curtailed our social life somewhat.

-Shoshana and I both look forward to the day a decade from now when she can retire from her day job, leave its stresses behind, and be a full time artist.
+Shoshana and I both look forward to the day four years from now when she can retire from her day job, leave its stresses behind, and be a full time artist.
 I also look forward to the day when medical science finds cures for my various chronic ailments, especially lymphedema.

 Original work that appears in this blog is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.